-19. One of the great advantages of GEM compared to earlier types of models is that it can provide evaluations of policies in a general equilibrium setting, thus taking account of the full range of effects across equations.
+One of the great advantages of GEM compared with earlier types of models is that it can provide evaluations of policies in a general equilibrium setting, thus taking account of the full range of effects across equations.
 As the model is built from explicit microeconomic foundations, a change in one of the deep parameters in the model can have effects across a wide range of relationships.
-These complex interrelationships help to identify economic linkages more precisely, providing a stronger framework for analysis that can generate new insights as well as encouraging closer links between Fund researchers and the academic community.
+These complex interrelationships help to identify economic linkages more precisely, providing a stronger framework for analysis that can generate new insights as well as encouraging closer links between IMF researchers and the academic community.
 This is particularly important at the early stage of creation of a paradigm, when these insights have not been fully incorporated into mainstream analysis, and help explain the enthusiasm GEM has created in academia.

-20. As an example of unveiling linkages, consider a policy that increases competition in the labor market (discussed in more detail in Section III).
+As an example of unveiling linkages, consider a policy that increases competition in the labor market (discussed in more detail in Section III).
 The most obvious effect is that the market power of workers diminishes, increasing output and, as more goods need to be sold to the rest of the world, depreciating the real exchange rate.
 The effects on domestic output depend crucially on the response of hours worked to a change in real wages, while the international effects depend on the degree to which home and foreign goods are substitutes.
 As these parameters are explicitly identified in GEM, the consequences of different assumptions about them can be easily qualified, while in MULTIMOD these elasticities were combined with others in reduced-form relationships.
 In addition, an important new insight coming from GEM is that more labor market competition reduces nominal inertia.
-This is because it increases the costs firms accrue when wages deviate from their flexible-price level.
-Such an effect could not have been captured in models such as MULTIMOD with a fixed Phillips curve relationship.
+This is because it increases the costs firms incur when wages deviate from their flexible price level.
+Such an effect could not have been captured in models such as MULTI-MOD with a fixed Phillips curve relationship.

-21. Another example is the impact of industrial country exchange rate volatility on emerging market countries (see IMF, 2003).
-The flexibility of GEM meant that the effects of structural differences in the emerging market on the impact of such volatility could be explored, including alternative exchange regimes, levels of openness, bilateral trade patterns, levels of debt, and exchange rate pass-through.
-Insights from this exercise include the importance of the exchange rate regime and degree of domestic exchange rate pass-through on the associated output volatility, effects that depended crucially on the integration of supply, demand, trade, and international asset markets in GEM.
+Another example is the impact of industrial country exchange rate volatility on emerging market countries (see IMF, 2003a).
+The flexibility of GEM means that the effects of structural differences in the emerging market on the impact of such volatility can be explored, including alternative exchange regimes, levels of openness, bilateral trade patterns, levels of debt, and exchange rate pass-through.
+Insights from this exercise include the importance of the exchange rate regime and degree of domestic exchange rate pass-through on the associated output volatility, effects that depend crucially on the integration of supply, demand, trade, and international asset markets in GEM.

-22. A second advantage of GEM is that the costs and benefits of a policy can be evaluated in a more sophisticated manner.
+A second advantage of GEM is that the costs and benefits of a policy can be evaluated in a more sophisticated manner.
 As the model is derived from explicit maximization of profit and utility, one can evaluate policies in terms of their effects on consumer welfare.
-The advantage of welfare is that it measures the gain to consumers, the ultimate objective of economic activity, and provides a measure of the "best" policy as well as a way of comparing the effects of different policy options.
-By contrast, in MULTIMOD and similar models benefits were analyzed using more ad hoc measures.
-For example, monetary policy was generally evaluated in terms of the variability of real output and inflation.
+The advantage of welfare is that it measures the gain to consumers, the ultimate objective of economic activity, and provides a measure of